 I readily admit that the site is populated by anecdotes, which (as all good skeptics know) are not proof of anything.
 However, humans are storytelling creatures.
 We find stories compelling.
 This is why purveyors of nonsense often pepper their websites with anecdotes and testimonials.
 The hope is that skeptics can use What’s the Harm as a resource when discussing these topics.
 If someone asks you, “Well, if you say it doesn’t work, what’s the harm in my believing it?” now you know where to go to find an answer to that question.

-A major update of What’s the Harm is planned for 2012.
+A major update of What’s the Harm is in the works.

 If you would like to know more about the history of the site, you might enjoy this presentation I gave for the Boston Skeptics back in 2009:

 (Thanks to Maggie McFee of the Boston Skeptics for producing the video).